 St Gabriel's is deeply committed to promoting principles which lead to the spiritual, moral, social and cultural development of its pupils.
-This policy has particular regard to the DfE Independent Schools Standard (Guidance for Independent Schools) April 2019 and the Equality Act 2010.
+We aim to give pupils the knowledge and skills to play a confident, informed role in society, have a fully developed values system, and be able to interact with other people in a positive way.
+This policy has particular regard to the DfE Independent Schools Standards (Guidance for Independent Schools) April 2019 and the Equality Act 2010.
 We actively promote the fundamental British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance of those with different faiths and beliefs using guidance contained in Promoting Fundamental British Values as part of SMSC in Schools (November 2014).